jleighton/jamesleighton.github.io/projects.md

 title: Projects
 layout: page
 ---
-Here is the archive of my Projects.
+Here is the archive of my projects.
 They range from programming, to electronics, 3D printing, and more.

 <div class="row">
 {% for post in site.tags.projects %}